skauppin/buildcache-maven-extension/README.md

 * all files from directory `a` except for `a.txt`
 * all files recursively from directory `b`, like `b/b.txt` and `b/b2/b2.txt`

-#### Global Cache Configuration
+#### Cache Configuration

 Cache directory and size can be configured using a simple XML.
-The config files are looked up in order and first existing file is loaded
+The config files are looked up in order and first existing one is loaded

 1. `{user.home}/.m2/buildcache.xml`
 2. `{maven.home}/conf/buildcache.xml`